rockswe/rssaggregator/README.md

 <h1 align="center">RSS Aggregator: Fully Fledged Backend Server with Go!</h1>
-  <p>A powerful and user-friendly tool designed for aggregating, curating, and managing RSS feeds.
-This project aims to provide an efficient way to access and organize content from various online sources in one central location.</p>
+ <h2>Really, what is it?</h1>
+ <p>RSS Aggregator is an innovative tool for aggregating, managing, and curating content from various RSS feeds.
+This project leverages the power of Go programming language to build a robust and efficient backend API, enhancing the performance and scalability of the RSS feed management process.
+It's designed for users who wish to access a wide range of online content through a centralized, organized platform.</p>
 <ol>
 <h2>Features:</h3>
 <li><h4>Multiple RSS Feed Support:</h4> Easily add and manage multiple RSS feeds.</li>